fenago/learn-java-12-programming/lab_guide/Lab_9.md

 There are also several ways to do it.
-In [Chapter 1](https://subscription.packtpub.com/book/programming/9781789957051/1), *Getting Started with Java 12*, we showed you how to run the [main(String\[\])] method using IntelliJ IDEA.
+In [Chapter 1](https://subscription.packtpub.com/book/programming/9781789957051/1), *Getting Started with Java*, we showed you how to run the [main(String\[\])] method using IntelliJ IDEA.
 In this chapter, we will just repeat some of what has been said already and add other variations that might be helpful for you.